Running blisters can be a bane of existence for any runner and are the most common cause of foot pain when running.

 Alternatively, you can reduce the chance of a blister forming by using powders like Arm and Hammer Foot Powder.
 Powders will help absorb moisture caused by sweat and other wet conditions.

-Tape and Bandages
+3. Cover Hotspots with Tape and Bandages

 If you’re prone to blisters, try using tapes or bandages especially designed for blisters on your hotspot areas.